akkadotnet/akka.net/docs/articles/networking/serialization.md

 Akka.NET serialization schemes; please test your system in a development environment before deploying it into production.

 There are a couple limitation with this method, in that you can not change the `ObjectCreationHandling` and the `ContractResolver` settings in the Json settings object.
-Those settings, by default, will always be overriden with `ObjectCreationHandling.Replace` and the [`AkkaContractResolver`](xref:Akka.Serialization.NewtonSoftJsonSerializer.AkkaContractResolver) object respectively.
+Those settings, by default, will always be overridden with `ObjectCreationHandling.Replace` and the [`AkkaContractResolver`](xref:Akka.Serialization.NewtonSoftJsonSerializer.AkkaContractResolver) object respectively.

 ### Serializer with String Manifest